Hiking Mt Russell and Mt Carillon in California

 There are two main ways to get to Mt Russell from Whitney Portal:

-1. When you reach Upper Boy Scout, bear right around the lake and walk up the canyon.
+1. After you reach Upper Boy Scout, bear right around the lake and walk up the canyon.
 Mt Russell is right in front.
 After two waterfalls and a dry lake, you reach a sandy plateau.
 (There is a use trail on the right/eastern side of the canyon).
 Then scramble up the scree and the rocks.
 The route winds its way clockwise (northeast) to the top of the gully.
 Mt Russell is on your left all the time.
 You surface right at the base of the east ridge, near the saddle between Russell and Carillon.

-2. Before Upper Boy Scout, a "trail" heads up north up a gully.
-This is basically just a wall of scree.
-Scramble your way to the top.
 Initially the use trail takes you to the right of a wall of rocks.
 Then you should try to move back towards the center of the gully.
 A good reference point is a huge rock that looks like the temples at Petra: you want to end to the left of it.
 At that point, any direction is good to reach the plateau.

 (Pictures of this hike).
 Either way, at the top you are on the Russell-Carillon plateau.
 Mt Russell is the "hill" to the left of the saddle (usually referred to as the Russell-Carillon Pass), Carillon is on your right (although you don't see its summit yet).
-When you reach the upper ridge of this plateau (the saddle-like Russell-Carillon Pass), you will see two lakes: an unnamed (and always icy) lake right below Mt Russell's north side, and (to the right) Lake Tulainyo, the highest lake in the contiguous USA (3906m).

 The eastern ridge is relatively easy rock climbing for about 20-25 minutes (best is to stay to the left of the ridge).
-Then there is a false summit and the first exposure.
-If that scares you, go back because it is just an appetizer.
+Then there is a series of false summits and the exposure becomes the real issue.
+If the first false summit scared you, go back because it is just an appetizer.
 After this first false summit, move to the right of the ridge, where a use trail has appeared.
-Now you should have a good view of the East Summit, which looks like some kind of twisted kitchen tool.
-The "trail" stays to the right side (the side of the lakes) with minimal exposure, but nonetheless the drop is quite intimidating.
-About 45 minutes from the plateau you have to climb one sharp rock.
-Then you have a good view of the East Peak, which looks more like a regular mountain summit but, alas, is not the real summit: that would be the (still invisible) West Peak.
-After that sharp rock, you still have to walk on a deadly blade, an extremely thin layer of rock with a gigantic drop on both sides.
-There is a flat rock of about three meters that you have to walk on with absolutely nothing to save you if you slip: it is a good idea to leave the backpack here and proceed on all fours.
-But those three meters are still "safe" compared with the very next step: you have to slide sideways holding on a crack while your feet have no real support.
-Again, it's only a couple of meters, but absolutely nothing will save you if your hands don't hold.
-Then it gets a bit easier because (you can't see it from the Eastern Ridge) there is actually a lower layer of rock below the blade.
-In fact, you are better off immediately descending one or two steps.
-Now the East Peak is an easy and safe scramble.
+Now you should have a good view of the East Peak.
+The "trail" stays to the right side (the side of the lakes) with good solid rock climbing, but nonetheless the drop on both sides is quite intimidating.
+Occasionally you need to be on top of the ridge, but mostly it is easier to stay slightly to its right, a bit lower.
+When this "blade" ends, the east face broadens a bit.
+That's the good news.
+The bad news is that this is not real summit: that would be the (still invisible) West Peak.
+By comparison with the "blade", the East Peak is an easy and safe scramble.
 That's the point where the Northern Ridge and the Southern Ridge connect.
-You can bypass the East Peak from either side and you finally have a good view of the almost flat 200 meters connecting the East Peak to the West Peak.
+You can bypass the East Peak from either side and you finally get a good view of the almost flat 200 meters connecting the East Peak to the West Peak.
+"Flat" does not mean "easy": you need to go up and down several boulders.

 Mt Carillon is much (much) easier to reach from the saddle.
 From right where you are taking pictures of Lake Tulainyo, follow the ridge to the right (east).
 There is a trail below the talus rock if you prefer sand over rock.
 Either way you should reach the summit of Mt Carillon in 20-25 minutes.